Lial Retreat Center, Whitehouse

 Program offerings include: Group Retreats; Private Retreats; Conference/Retreat Hosting; Hermitages; Outreach throughout Ohio; Massage; Day and Overnight Programs; Spirituality and Social Justice programs

 7:00 – 8:00 PM

 Cost: Free will offering.
-Registration not required ALL are welcome!
+Registration is requested

 Sorrowful Mother Shrine, Bellevue

 On Tuesday, September 8, 2015 Bishop Daniel Thomas of Toledo will be celebrating an 11:00 a.m.
 Mass at the Sorrowful Mother Shrine south of Bellevue.
 This Mass is to celebrate the 200th anniversary of the Founding of the Precious Blood (C.PP.S.) order and the 165th anniversary of the Shrine.